 My research focuses on several aspects of political ideologies.
 For example, how do liberals and conservatives differ as media consumers and voters?
 Do audience members’ ideologies affect their attitudes toward, or the usage of, the media?
 Additionally, do feminism, racism, capitalism and materialism influence how the media cover, and how audiences perceive, certain issues and groups (e.g., women, racial minorities, and same-sex marriage)?
 Another research interest is advertising education.
-I have produced more than 70 academic journal articles and conference papers, and a co-authored book on these topics.
+I have produced more than 90 academic journal articles, book chapters and conference papers, and a co-authored book on these topics.

 All the topics above are essentially about consumer behavior and audience research.
 These studies have significantly contributed to my teaching.
 Understanding the audience is the first step to create effective strategic communication messages.

-I regularly teach Principles, Research Methods and Strategic Campaigns at the undergraduate level and a graduate Research Methods class.
+I regularly teach Principles of Strategic Communication, Research Methods, Message Development, and Strategic Campaigns at the undergraduate level and a graduate Research Methods class.

 - Consumer Behavior